NBISweden/Earth-Biogenome-Project-pilot/dockerfiles/README.md

 ## Building a container

 Containers are built locally and then pushed to `ghcr.io` (the GitHub Container Registry) where they're hosted and linked to this repository.
 Docker needs to be installed locally to build and push.
+If you do not have docker locally, then building on Gitpod is another alternative.

 > **Note**
 > To push to the GitHub Container Registry, you need to first provide Docker with credentials from GitHub.